The climate change conversation

 Having examined public attitudes towards climate change, we turned to look at how it is discussed in the media and how people recall reports on the topic.

-We identified 3 types of media reporting: negative stories of factual nature, negative stories of emotional nature and stories on positive progress.
+As part of our original report we have identified 3 types of media reporting: negative stories of factual nature, negative stories of emotional nature and stories on positive progress.

 The majority of coverage on climate change is negative (61%), split in two sub-segments – coverage which is factual in nature (38%) and more emotional coverage (23%).
 There is also a significant share of media content classified as positive (37%), covering examples of progress and commitments being made by a wide variety of actors.